f-silva-archaeo/FastMarching-legacy/README.md

 FABIO SILVA and JAMES STEELE (2014) "New methods for reconstructing geographical effects on dispersal rates and routes from large-scale radiocarbon databases".
 Journal of Archaeological Science 52: 609-620 DOI: 10.1016/j.jas.2014.04.021

+Please cite both papers when using code from this repository.

 ## Author of the Repository:
 Fabio Silva (fabio.silva@ucl.ac.uk)